maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

    - "USB JTAG/serial debug uint (Interface **2**)" to WinUSB

   But for me those drivers were installed by default, so I didn't use Zadig.

+- I'm not sure, but maybe the debugger itself comes with the Arduino ESP32 board.
+  In Arduino, using the BOARDS MANAGER, install "Arduino ESP32 Boards _by Arduino_".
+  I have version 2.0.13.

 ## Experiments